datajerk/ctf-write-ups/csictf2020/smash/README.md

 From the source (above) `local_88` is `0x88` bytes from the return address on the stack (just how Ghidra names locals, quite handy).
 So, just send 0x88 _non-null_ bytes, followed by a call to `puts`, then the return to `main` (from `puts`) and the argument to `puts`--the address of, well, `puts`.

-This will leak the address of `puts` to then compute the base of libc.
+This will leak the address of `puts` for computing the base of libc.

-Next, do the same, but this time return to `system` and get a shell.
+After the _ret2main_, do the same BOF, but this time return to `system` and get a shell.

 > This did not work on my Ubuntu 18 dev container because `system` ends in `\x00` and `strcpy` stops and the first null, fortuneatly the challenge server does not have this version of libc.